stackrox/collector/README.md

 ## Table of Contents

-1. [How to start](docs/how-to-start.md): If you want to contribute to the project, it's the best place to start.
+1. [How to start](docs/how-to-start.md): If you want to contribute to the project, this is the best place to start.
 This section covers building and troubleshooting the project from scratch.

 2. [Design overview](docs/design-overview.md): When your goal is to better